-By ensuring adequate contrast for text and visual media we can help people with visual impairments navigate content more easily.
+By ensuring adequate contrast for text and visual media, we can help people with visual impairments navigate content more easily.

-The Web Content Accessibility Guidelines (WCAG) provide a set of international standards developed by the Worldwide Web Consortium (W3C), the governing body of the web.
-AA Level compliance is an important standard of contrast for displaying text and images, in both the foreground and the background.
-The goal of these accommodations is to help ensure that our online content is equally accessible and user-friendly to all users.
+The Web Content Accessibility Guidelines provide a set of international standards developed by the World Wide Web Consortium, the governing body of the web.
+AA-level compliance is an important standard of contrast for displaying text and images in both the foreground and the background.
+The goal of these accommodations is to help ensure that our online content is equally accessible and user-friendly.